RT-01 Conditions and Administrative Requirements for the Recognition of Test Results from ISO 17025 Accredited Test Facilities

 5.0 Information to be Submitted by Test Facilities

-Test facilities seeking to be recognized by Measurement Canada must submit a written expression of interest, addressing all of the requirements of this Program, to Measurement Canada's Engineering and Laboratory Services Directorate.
+Test facilities seeking to be recognized by Measurement Canada must submit a written expression of interest, addressing all of the requirements of this Program, to Measurement Canada.
 This same directorate may also be contacted by interested test facilities for clarifications or assistance regarding this Program.

 In addition to the information required in sections 5.1 to 5.4 below, test facilities seeking to be recognized by Measurement Canada to provide test results shall supply the following information: